 divers who dive with sharks can contribute to the global shark and ray census

-How will the Global Shark & Ray Census work?
+How Will the Global Shark & Ray Census work?

 The program invites everyone in or on the water (divers and non-divers) to contribute data by logging sightings of any shark and ray species they encounter or monitoring specific sites to track population trends.
 Following collection, the data undergoes rigorous scientific analysis and is used to advocate for the adequate protection of vulnerable shark and ray species, thus promoting healthy populations.